Narcissistic abuse can make life feel unbearable. Here at BTR.ORG, we understand.

 Emotional Abusers & Narcissism

-While not every abusive person (also known as sex addict or pornography addict) has diagnosable NPD, many, if not all, have narcissistic personality traits.
-While these traits can make the beginning of the relationship incredible and traumatically bonding to the partner of the abuser (known as love-bombing), these same traits make the relationship unbearable eventually, sometimes very quickly into the relationship.
+While not every abusive person (also known as sex addict or pornography addict) has diagnosable NPD, many, if not all, have narcissistic personality traits that they use to manipulate victims throughout the course of the relationship.

 The Narcissistic Abuse Cycle

 Often, these relationships follow a pattern.
-Many women are told that the relationship is following the sexual addiction cycle, however, it is usually actually following the cycle of abuse, or the Cluster-B Personality Disorder cycle of:
+Many women are told that the relationship is following the sexual addiction cycle, however, it is usually actually following the cycle of emotional & psychological abuse:

 While this cycle is happening, you are also having to deal with: